sonic-net/SONiC/doc/ztp/ztp_hld.md

 Need to allow build time option to compile with ZTP enabled

 # Error Cases
-- Case: Switch receives invalid URLs from DHCP server
+- Case: Switch receives invalid SONiC image URL from DHCP server
     - Switch should output error logs to syslog and apply default config.
+Kill the ZTP service with aborted status, and allow other services to come up
+- Case: Switch receives invalid configuration URL from DHCP server
+    - Switch should output error logs to syslog and apply default config.
+Kill the ZTP service with aborted status, and allow other services to come up
+- Case: Switch receives invalid post-config validation URL from DHCP server
-Kill the ZTP service, and allow other services to come up
+    - Switch should output error logs to syslog.
+Disable the ZTP service, and allow other services to come up
 - Case: Switch receives invalid OS image
     - Switch should output error logs to syslog and apply default config.
 Kill the ZTP service, and allow other services to come up
 - Case: Switch does not have enough memory to store the image